ldclakmal/ballerina-security/test-suite/README.md

 # Ballerina Security Test Suite

 This section demonstrates an automated Ballerina security test-suite which contains authentication and authorization related integration scenarios and Ballerina by examples (BBEs).
-These tests run on demand with the provided Ballerina version in GitHub secrets.
+These tests run on-demand with the provided Ballerina version in GitHub secrets.
 Refer to the [workflow](https://github.com/ldclakmal/ballerina-security/actions).

 ### Directory Structure